mehathab-a/Py-Projects/Text-Search and Replace/readme.txt

   The special characters existing withing the file are searched for and removed. which makes the file readable.
 Task 3:
   Replace all the four letter words with their first letter follwed by 3 astrixs

+These Changes are programmed using Pycharm
+The file is made a-new and named as 'new_txt.txt'